Battle off Samar: Seventh Fleet's calls for help

 At 11:15, more than two hours after the first distress messages had been received by his flagship, Halsey ordered TF 34 to turn around and head south to pursue Kurita, but the Japanese forces had already escaped.

-Just hours after his perceived chastisement by Nimitz, Halsey's forces destroyed all four enemy aircraft carriers he had pursued.
+Just hours after his perceived chastisement by Nimitz, Halsey's forces destroyed all four enemy aircraft carriers that he had pursued.
 However, despite the complete absence of Third Fleet against the main Japanese force, the desperate efforts of Taffy 3 and assisting task forces had driven back the Japanese.
 A relieved Halsey sent the following message to Nimitz, Kinkaid and General Douglas MacArthur at 12:26: "It can be announced with assurance that the Japanese Navy has been beaten, routed and broken by the Third and Seventh Fleets."

 Survivors' ordeal

 Partly as a result of disastrous communication errors within Seventh Fleet and a reluctance to expose search ships to submarine attack, a very large number of survivors from Taffy 3, including those from Gambier Bay, Hoel, Johnston, and Samuel B. Roberts, were not rescued until October 27, after two days adrift.
 A plane had spotted the survivors, but the location radioed back was incorrect.
 By then, many had died as a result of exposure, thirst and shark attacks.
 Finally, when a Landing Craft Infantry of Task Group 78.12 arrived, its captain used what is almost a standard method of distinguishing friend from foe, asking a topical question about a national sport, as one survivor, Jack Yusen, relates:We saw this ship come up, it was circling around us, and a guy was standing up on the bridge with a megaphone.
 And he called out 'Who are you?
 Who are you?' and we all yelled out 'Samuel B. Roberts!'
 He's still circling, so now we're cursing at him.
 He came back and yelled 'Who won the World Series?' and we all yelled 'St. Louis Cardinals!'
 And then we could hear the engines stop, and cargo nets were thrown over the side.
 That's how we were rescued.